penumbra/jaxb/README.md

 *  see [JAXB by Ed Ort and Bhakti Mehta, March 2003](http://www.oracle.com/technetwork/articles/javase/index-140168.html) at oracle.com

+* Note: this JRuby JAXB example is based on the Ort, Menta JAXB example

 ## Process Overview
 The JAXB compiler xjc was used to generate Java source files from ''books.xsd'':